Lucie De Lacy

 Long before he joined the RFM team, his live Black Dog Radio show lived an independent life on Saturday mornings, with a dedicated band of listeners and two co-presenters in the shape of black labradors Bob and Mia.

-Now, the Black Dog Radio show comes through RFM, and Andy also presents a monthly dispatch of gig news and tunes, as part of our Monday night rotation.
+Now, the Black Dog Radio show comes through RFM, Andy also presents The Late Shift - a monthly mix of rock, punk, folk, world and more as part of our Monday night rotation - and he does the 6 O'Clock Live slot frequently too.

 Andy is one of the most laid-back radio presenters in the world.
 And we say this with conviction.

-Currently taking a break from his Joined Ends show for a much-needed recharging of batteries, Rob remains our head of grooves.
+Currently taking a break from his Joined Ends show, but having fun in the 6 O'Clock Live slot, Rob is our head of grooves.

 Rob has been providing the "sounds to make you move" since the early days of Radio Free Smedley Street, and is the longest-serving member of our current team.